Glazzes/react-native-zoom-toolkit/docs/docs/guides/skia.md

 - The overlying zoom component must be the same size as the canvas.
 - You can assign a color to the transparent view and lower the opacity if you are having trouble centering the zoom component with your Skia component.
-- Skia Images pixelate at a faster rate than RN image component, therefore setting maxscale to the image resolution is a recommended practice.
+- Skia Images pixelate at a faster rate than RN image component, therefore setting ResumableZoom's maxscale to the image resolution is a recommended practice.

 And that's pretty much it, thanks for reading!